-Palmer Land Trust has announced the names of the three award winners, and a prestigious honorary recognition, for the 2017 Southern Colorado Conservation Awards (SCCA).
-The event recognizes individuals and organizations that are dedicated to stewardship, education and innovation in conservation impacting southern Colorado
+Colorado Springs, CO – Nominations are now open for the ninth annual Southern Colorado Conservation Awards.
+The awards recognize individuals and organizations that are dedicated to stewardship, education, and innovation in conservation impacting southern Colorado.